moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/connecting_stages.rst

 Connecting Stages
 #################

+| MTC provides only one connecting stage called Connect.
+| A connect stage solves for a feasible trajectory between the start and goal states.

 Connect
 -------

-| The Connect stage connects two stages by finding a motion plan between them.
+| The Connect stage connects two stages by finding a motion plan between the start and end goal given by the adjacent stages.
-| The start and goal states for this stage are passed through InterfaceState objects.
 | The default cost term depends on path length.
 | The default planning time for this stage is 1.0s.